oskarrough/codesandnotes/content/Tools and Workflow/static-sites.md

 title: "Static sites"
 ---

-The UX of text files is very easy to learn.
+The UX of text files is familiar to almost everyone.
 Everybody knows how to edit text and categorize them in folders and this is why building sites using a _static site generator_ can be great.

 A server-based CMS require a server (even if it's local), a database and dependencies, and you have to manage the database.
 It's a hassle.